 Below the ram is a representation of the ship "Desire," which discovered the islands in 1592 under the command of John Davis.
 The ship symbolizes the islands' history of exploration and maritime significance.
 The motto "Desire the Right" appears on a scroll beneath the coat of arms, reflecting the islanders' commitment to justice and rightful sovereignty.

-Usage and Significance of the Falkland Islands Flag
+Usage and significance of the Falkland Islands flag

 The flag of the Falkland Islands is an important symbol of identity and self-governance.
 It is flown on government buildings, schools, and during official ceremonies and events across the islands.
 The flag plays a crucial role in representing the Falkland Islands internationally, particularly in matters related to its disputed sovereignty.
 It serves as a reminder of the islanders' determination to maintain their chosen political status and way of life.

-Interesting Facts About the Falkland Islands Flag
+Interesting facts about the Falkland Islands flag

 - The Falkland Islands flag gained significant international attention during and after the Falklands War in 1982, a conflict between the United Kingdom and Argentina over the sovereignty of the islands.